ibm-cloud-docs/monitoring/dashboards.md

 You can copy and share dashboards through the Web UI.

-You can run scripts to complete any of the following actions:
+You can run scripts to complete any of the following actions programmatically:
 * Save existing dashboards to a local file.
 * Create new dashboards that are identical to the dashboards that you save.
 * Restore dashboards.